Dr. Winson Cheung

 Biography

-Winson Y. Cheung, MD, MPH, FRCPC is a medical oncologist and a nationally and internationally recognized data scientist and health outcomes researcher who specializes in real-world evidence.
-He is currently a Full Professor of Medicine and Oncology at the University of Calgary where he is the Director of the Oncology Outcomes (O2) Research Program.
-Dr. Cheung received his medical degree at the University of British Columbia, medical oncology subspecialty training at the University of Toronto and subsequently obtained a Masters of Public Health degree at Harvard University.
-His clinical expertise focuses on the management of gastrointestinal malignancies.
-He is the recipient of numerous accolades, including the National Cancer Institute of Canada Dorothy Lamont Award, the Novartis Oncology Young Canadian Investigator Mentor Award, the Multinational Association of Supportive Care in Cancer Investigator Award, and several merit awards from the American Society of Clinical Oncology.
-He has secured 20+ million dollars in grant funding and published over 300 peer-reviewed scientific articles.
+Winson Y. Cheung, MD, MPH, FRCPC is a medical oncologist and a nationally and internationally recognized data scientist and health outcomes researcher who specializes in real-world evidence generation by leveraging big data such as large registries and administrative databases.
+He is currently a Full Professor of Medicine, Oncology, and Community Health Sciences at the University of Calgary where he is the Director of the Oncology Outcomes (O2) Research Program.
+Dr. Cheung received his medical degree at the University of British Columbia, medical oncology subspecialty training at the University of Toronto and subsequently obtained a Master of Public Health degree at Harvard University.
+Before his recruitment to the Calgary Cancer Centre in 2016, he spent the first 6 years of his career at the University of British Columbia where he worked at BC Cancer in his hometown of Vancouver.
+His clinical expertise focuses on the management of gastrointestinal malignancies, but his research portfolio spans the entire spectrum of cancer from prevention to survivorship across all tumour types.
+He is the recipient of numerous accolades, including the National Cancer Institute of Canada Dorothy Lamont Award, the Novartis Oncology Young Canadian Investigator Mentor Award, the Multinational Association of Supportive Care in Cancer Investigator Award, and recognitions from the American Society of Clinical Oncology.
+He has secured 25+ million dollars in grant funding and published over 350 peer-reviewed scientific articles.

 Research